RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: APPROACHES

 \subsection{Implementation}

 RoMe initializes a road surface mesh based on~\cite{ravi2020accelerating}, utilizing RGBs, semantics, and elevation.
 Adam optimizer~\cite{2014Adam} is used during the training.
-We set the learning rates for RGBs and semantics at 0.1 and for elevation at 0.001.
-Typically, running the model for seven epochs, with a halving of the learning rate at the 2nd and 4th epochs, yielded satisfactory results for most scenes.
-We set the BEV resolution at 0.1 meters per pixel.
-The Elevation MLP, a simple 8-layer network with a width of 128, was adapted from~\cite{wang2021nerf}.
+We set the learning rates for BEV RGBs, semantics, and elevations at 0.1, 0.1, and 0.001, respectively.
+Typically, running the model for 7 epochs, with a halving of the learning rate at the 2nd and 4th epochs, yielded satisfactory results for most scenes.
+We set the BEV resolution at 0.1 meters/pixel.
+The Elevation MLP, an 8-layer network with a width of 128, is adapted from~\cite{wang2021nerf}.
+Table~\ref{table:training_settings} details the essential training parameters.
+Our experiments in Section~\ref{s:exp} were applied on a Linux server with a single RTX-3090 GPU.